Higher Education Act

 Federal Student Aid Handbooks

 The U.S. Department of Education publishes the Federal Student Aid Handbook on an annual basis.
 The FSA Handbook serves as a guide to the rules and regulations governing the federal student aid programs.
-The Handbook is on the Information for Financial Aid Professionals (IFAP) website.

 The Federal Register is the official daily publication for rules, proposed rules, and notices of federal agencies and organizations.
 The Federal Registers pertaining to the federal student aid programs are collected on IFAP